dheimgartner/areskuel/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# RSQL
+# areskuel

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of `RSQL` is to easily set up, manage and interact with `podman` containers that run `Microsoft SQL Server` (and possibly other containerized DBMS in the future).
+The goal of `areskuel` (pronunciation: R SQL) is to easily set up, manage and interact with `podman` containers that run `Microsoft SQL Server` (and possibly other containerized DBMS in the future).

 ## Prerequisites

 You need to install `podman` and the `ODBC` drivers.
 The main functionality is implemented in the bash shell script in `inst/scripts/mssqlcontainer.sh`.
-That being said, it should be clear that `RSQL` is for Linux-users…
+That being said, it should be clear that `areskuel` is for Linux-users…

 - `podman` installation:
   <https://podman.io/docs/installation#installing-on-linux>